ButterscotchV/butterscotchv.github.io/src/web-safety/securing-bitwarden.md

 To enhance the security of your account by increasing the PBKDF2 iterations, navigate to the encryption key settings page under **Account Settings → Security → Keys** on the [Bitwarden Web Vault](https://vault.bitwarden.com/).
 Here, you can adjust the "**KDF iterations**" value to either the recommended minimum value of 600,000 or your desired setting.

-*Click on an image to view it larger*
 <div class="pswp-gallery">
 {{ ps.image(url='/img/web-safety/PBKDF2-iter-settings-0.png', width='1024', height='855', thumb_width='300', alt='An image illustrating where the settings page is for security keys') }}
 {{ ps.image(url='/img/web-safety/PBKDF2-iter-settings-0-1.png', width='1024', height='855', thumb_width='300', alt='An image illustrating where to set the number of PBKDF2 iterations') }}